eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/get_graph.rst

 .. literalinclude:: /code/graph_example.json
     :language: JSON

-Then, the application can extract information from the graph as shown below:
+Then, the application can extract information about the active entities from the graph as shown below:

 .. literalinclude:: /code/StatisticsBackendTests.cpp
     :language: c++